 Or do a rotation of the extended gathering each year.It’s not worth melting down just to keep up with the Jones’s expectations.

 Keep the Christmas decor easy

 Have a prelit or even pre-decorated small tree and call it a day.
 Make it simple and festive.
 Get the kids to get creative and make your decorations to save money.
 It can be super fun!
 Even if it’s hard to motivate them to join in:).
 All of our stuff was in storage this Christmas, so I had my kiddos make fun decor including our fireplace to hang our stockings on!

 Hopefully, this helps you feel a little less stressed about your Christmas experience.
-I love the reminder this season brings on how our Savior came to this broken earth in such a simple, humble way to bring us all hope.
+I love the reminder this season brings how our Savior came to this broken earth in such a simple, humble way to bring us all hope.
 Hope to invite us into His presence for all eternity.
-What a joy to reflect on!
+What a joy that is to reflect on!

 Don't let striving to create the perfect setting steal your joy from special moments with your loved onesClick To Tweet

-What are some of your fav Christmas traditions?
+What are some of your favorite Christmas traditions or memories?
 Sign up below for more simple solutions right to your email!